Aniruddha-Deb/quant-prep/log.md

 - Created this repo + the zetamac plugin

 ## 17 July
-- 30 min mental math
+- Zetamac: 52
+- Tradertest 2 Optiver: 56
 - Probability TODO's from TODO.md